uvaai/ml1/50 week5/40 Algorithmic Bias/content.md

 ## Uncovering Bias

-For the written assignment this week, you should seach online for articles describing other instances of algorithmic bias resulting in discrimination of race, gender, or any other type of discrimination.
+For the written assignment this week, you should search online for articles describing other instances of algorithmic bias resulting in discrimination of race, gender, or any other type of discrimination.
 The text you write should: